Changissnz/internet_insecurity_of_today/README.md

 - The pervasive media and social networking, coupled with declining revenues from Internet activity, imply the preservation of societal stratification under developments that would otherwise be destabilizing.
+- Investitures in the Internet is big money.
+Now that's money!
+As the internet continues to slow down its growth due to its gargantuan but mostly empty size, most of the money will be spent on government and corporate investigations and less on investing into anything other.